EVerest/libocpp/README.md

 - on_enabled(int32_t connector)

-  Notifies libocpp that the connector is enabled
+  Notifies libocpp that the connector is functional and operational

 - on_disabled(int32_t connector)